samalone/websocket-actor-system/README.md

 2. A real-time collaborative app benefits from the efficiency of websockets, but OpenAPI is based on REST.

+By using distributed actors instead of OpenAPI, we can write the client and server entirely in Swift and avoid the boilerplate code to convert to and from web REST calls.

 ## Design goals

 - The client should run on iOS and macOS.